onyx-and-iris/vban-cmd-python/README.md

 You may pass the following optional keyword arguments:

--   `ip`: str, ip or hostname of remote machine
+-   `ip`: str='localhost', ip or hostname of remote machine
--   `streamname`: str, name of the stream to connect to.
 -   `port`: int=6980, vban udp port of remote machine.
+-   `streamname`: str='Command1', name of the stream to connect to.
 -   `pdirty`: boolean=False, parameter updates
 -   `ldirty`: boolean=False, level updates
 -   `timeout`: int=5, amount of time (seconds) to wait for an incoming RT data packet (parameter states).